-As the name implies the Afghan Hound breed comes from Afghanistan and it was bred for hunting because of the speed, agility and long legs this dog possess.
+As the name implies the Afghan Hound breed comes from Afghanistan and it was the breed for hunting because of the speed, agility and long legs this dog possess.
 Family member of hounds, this is a breed that enjoys a long history, dating back hundreds of years.
 The Afghan Hound appeared in Europe and America in the early 20th century.
 This was due to the fact that the Afghan people refused to sell its national breed to foreigners.
 It was first registered by the AKC in 1926.

 The Afghan Hound is called "beauty queen" because of the ease of movement, posture, and her exotic appearance full of dignity.
 In his homeland Afghanistan, this breed enjoys special privileges.
 According to the Koran (Quran), the Afghan Hound is the only dog who can enter the house.